KNHC: Broadcast coverage and online content

 The station has one of the widest over-the-air coverage areas for what can be considered a high school radio station.
-Its signal is broadcast from Entercom's backup tower on Cougar Mountain, and covers an area from north of Seattle to roughly halfway into Tacoma, Washington and across the Puget Sound.
+Its signal is broadcast from Audacy's backup tower on Cougar Mountain, and covers an area from north of Seattle to roughly halfway into Tacoma, Washington and across the Puget Sound.
 The signal can be received as far east as Snoqualmie Pass and as far north as Victoria, British Columbia.
 It is licensed to Seattle.
 C89.5 attracts as many as 200,000 broadcast listeners per week.

 The station also provides multiple live streams from its website, currently operating 32 kbit/s and 128 kbit/s MP3 streams as well as an Ogg stream, which can be received throughout the world via the Internet.
 C89.5 unveiled a major redesign of its website in March 25, 2018.
 Other upgrades include a real-time playlist and searchable database of the music that is heard on C89.5.